 The Agency Administrator could manage a Type 3, 4 or 5 wildfire or similar complexity incident.
-The WFA3 must meet the following to be qualified at the Type 3 level in accordance with the Red Book
+The WFA3 must meet the following to be certified at the working level:

-• Required Training: Refer to the Federal Wildland Fire Qualifications Supplement at:

-Other Background, Experience, and Training That Supports:

-- Applicable experience in prescribed fire, wildfire, all-hazard or other incident oversight may also be considered in addition to other guidelines. - Management oversight of a moderate-high complexity fire program as defined by Interagency Fire Program Management (IFPM) standards - Demonstrated Ability: Successful evaluation by a coach (including feedback from IC or area commanders [AC]) and Regional Line Officer Team and subsequent certification by the Regional Forester that the candidate has demonstrated understanding and application of the responsibilities of an WFA3 trainee.
+- Required Training: Refer to the Federal Wildland Fire Qualifications Supplement at: https://iqcsweb.nwcg.gov/sites/default/files/inline-files/FedSupplement_2024.pdf - Other Background, Experience, and Training That Supports: - Applicable experience in prescribed fire, wildfire, all-hazard or other incident oversight may also be considered in addition to other guidelines. - Management oversight of a moderate-high complexity fire program as defined by Interagency Fire Program Management (IFPM) standards - Demonstrated Ability: Successful evaluation by a coach (including feedback from IC or area commanders [AC]) and Regional Line Officer Team and subsequent certification by the Regional Forester that the candidate has demonstrated understanding and application of the responsibilities of an WFA3 trainee.
 Use the WFA3 position task book to document.